-Key Stage 3 (11-14)
+Key Stages 3 and 4 (11-16)

 The Charlie Barber Treatment.
-Carole Lloyd (1997) Walker Books Ltd. When Simon's mother dies suddenly from a brain haemorrhage, he clams up.
-His when Simon's mother dies suddenly from a brain haemorrhage, he clams up.
+Carole Lloyd (1997).
+Walker Books Ltd. When Simon's mother dies suddenly from a brain haemorrhage, he clams up.
 His new friend Charlie helps him to talk again to his family and friends, and to find ways of enjoying life.

 Facing Grief: Bereavement and the young adult.
+Susan Wallbank

-Susan Wallbank (1991) Lutterworth Press.
+(1991).
+Lutterworth Press.
 Deals with the particular experience of losing a parent, sibling, partner or friend between the ages of around 18 and 25.

 The Lost Boys' Appreciation Society.
-Alan Gibbons (2004) Orion Children's Books When Gary and John's mother dies suddenly, the boys and their fathers are thrown into turmoil.
+Alan Gibbons (2004).
+Orion Children's Books.
+When Gary and John's mother dies suddenly, the boys and their fathers are thrown into turmoil.
 John feels responsible for Gary who starts hanging out with the wrong crowd.

 Someone close to you has died.
-Candle Project (2001) St Christopher's Hospice Describes feelings experienced by bereaved teenagers and issues including not being understood, wondering if normality can be possible again, changes and unfinished business.
+Candle Project (2001).
+St Christopher's Hospice Describes feelings experienced by bereaved teenagers and issues including not being understood, wondering if normality can be possible again, changes and unfinished business.

 Straight talk about death for teenagers.
-Earl Grollman (1993) Beacon Press Reassuring the reader that grief is normal, this book covers a range of feelings and reactions in response to different deaths.
+Earl Grollman (1993).
+Beacon Press Reassuring the reader that grief is normal, this book covers a range of feelings and reactions in response to different deaths.

-Vicky Angel Jacqueline Wilson (2001) Corgi Children's Books.
+Vicky Angel Jacqueline Wilson (2001).
+Corgi Children's Books.
 After Vicky was run over and died, her best friend Jade is confused to find that Vicky is an even more distracting presence than when she was alive.
 Covers the power of friendship and the overwhelming feelings around a sudden death.

 Michael Rosen's Sad Book.
-M Rosen.
+Michael Rosen.
 A father's account of his grief for his son